ssscoring.calc

 Returns

-with the best score throughout the speed run, and a dicitionary
+A tuple with the best score throughout the speed run, and a dicitionary

 of the meanVSpeed:spotInTime used in determining the exact scoring speed